thanos-io/thanos/docs/governance.md

 In all cases, all and only [Maintainers](#maintainers-team) are eligible to vote, with the sole exception of the forced removal of a team member, in which said member is not eligible to vote.

 Discussion and votes on personnel matters (including but not limited to team membership and maintainership) are held in private on the [thanos-io@googlegroups.com][team].
-All other discussion and votes are held in public on the Github issues or #thanos-dev CNCF slack channel.
+All other discussion and votes are held in public on the GitHub issues or #thanos-dev CNCF slack channel.

 For public discussions, anyone interested is encouraged to participate.
-Formal power to object or vote is limited to [Maintainers Team](#maintainers-team)
+Formal power to object or vote is limited to [Maintainers Team](#maintainers-team).

 ### Governance

 It's important for the project to stay independent and focused on shared interest instead of single use case of one company or organization.

-We value open source values and freedom, that's why we limit Maintainers Team votes to maximum two from single organization or company.
+We value open source values and freedom, that's why we limit Maintainers Team votes to maximum two from a single organization or company.

 We also encourage any other company interested in helping maintaining Thanos to join us to make sure we stay independent.